Luxury Business Name Generator

-You’ll now have a list of 3-6 great luxury business names and you can start to ask potential customers or people working in the industry for feedback (your target audience).
-Avoid feedback from family and friends since they are more likely to praise all your ideas and they aren’t your customer.
+You should now have a list of 3-6 great luxury business name ideas, and you can start gathering feedback.
+Ask potential customers or people working in the industry for feedback (your target audience).
+Avoid feedback from family and friends.
+They are more likely to praise all your ideas, and they aren’t your customer.

 Be sure to ask questions like: